 , as it is no longer needed.
 Additionally, we can remove the createContent

-call since the configuration of the rootView is specified in the app descriptor and therefore makes the implementation in this method unnecessary.
+call since the configuration of the rootView is specified in the manifest and therefore makes the implementation in this method unnecessary.

 import UIComponent from "sap/ui/core/UIComponent";